prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 Gaming performance was top notch in many tests but seemed to run best when the refresh rate was at 100HZ.
 This monitor has rich, accurate colors and a sharp image display.
 It also offers a generous selection of gamer-friendly features, such as crosshair-aiming targets, on-the-fly refresh rate toggling, and several gaming picture presets.

 There are no buttons on the front of the PG348Q.
-Instead, the Power switch, a five-way toggle button, and two hot keys are located on the right-rear of the cabinet.
+Instead, the Power switch, a five-way toggle button, and two hotkeys are located on the right-rear of the cabinet.
 One button is a GamePlus hotkey that launches a menu, allowing you to select one of four crosshair-aiming targets, set game timers, and enable a Frames-Per-Second (FPS) counter.
 The other key launches the Turbo Mode feature, where you can choose one of seven refresh rates, ranging from 60Hz to 100Hz.

 This monitor is aesthetically pleasing, with its gorgeous looking stand and cool under-glow.
 It's the monitor of choice for a dream gaming setup.
-If potential buyers can get past the price tag, it's the best all out gaming monitor.
+If potential buyers can get past the price tag, it's the best all-out gaming monitor.

 [Read our review](/best-1440p-gaming-monitors/asus-rog-swift-pg348q-review/){: .big-button}